 - a) All buildings within the Downtown Urban Centre, with the exception of low-rise buildings, and properties located within the Brant Main Street Precinct or Downtown Mid-Rise Residential Special Planning Area, shall incorporate a podium element as part of a building's overall built form that: - (i) is equal in height to the width of the public right-of-way immediately adjacent to the façade.
-Where more than one public right-of-way is immediately adjacent to a building façade, the podium may be a consistent height equal to any of the public rights-of-way present; and - (ii) provides a minimum building setback from the remaining portions of a building above the podium element of three (3) m. - b) Tall buildings shall provide a minimum separation distance of thirty (30) m. from another tall building, measured above the podium and excluding balconies. - c) Tall buildings shall not exceed a maximum floor plate of 750 sq. m. above the podium, excluding balconies.
+Where more than one public right-of-way is immediately adjacent to a building façade, the podium may be a consistent height equal to any of the public rights-of-way present; and - (ii) provides a minimum building setback from the remaining portions of a building above the podium element of three (3) m. - b) Tall buildings should provide a minimum separation distance of thirty (30) m from another tall building, measured above the podium and excluding balconies. - c) Tall buildings should not exceed a maximum floor plate of 750 sq. m. above the podium, excluding balconies. - d) Mechanical penthouses shall be screened and incorporated into the overall design of a building.